-In wind tunnels of low turbulence, the drag results obtained on smooth models will be misinterpreted unless detailed consideration is given to the condition of the boundary layer.
-The existence of extensive laminar boundary layers on smooth models makes the relative drag of the various parts greatly different from the relative drag in flight and also makes impossible the employment of the usual methods of scaleeffect correction based on the assumption that no appreciable laminar layers exist.
-The problem of obtaining wind-tunnel results applicable to flight conditions is somewhat simplified by the fact that the surfaces of present-day aircraft are generally not smooth or fair enough to sustain extensive laminar flow (references 8 and 9).
-The very large Reynolds numbers attained in flight might prevent extensive laminar layers on conventional airfoils even if the surfaces were ideally smooth.
+In wind tunnels of very low turbulence, such as the 8-foot high-speed tunnel, the drag results obtained on smooth models will probably be misinterpreted unless detailed consideration is given to the condition of the boundary layer.
+The existence of extensive laminar boundary layers on smooth models makes the relative drag of the various parts greatly different than in flight and also makes impossible the employment of the usual methods of scale-effect correction based on the assumption that no appreciable laminar layers exist.
+The problem of obtaining wind-tunnel results applicable to flight conditions is somewhat simplified by the fact that the surfaces of present-day aircraft are not smooth nor fair enough to sustain extensive laminar flow (references 8 and 9).
+The very large Reynolds Numbers attained in flight would probably prevent extensive laminar layers on conventional airfoils even if the surfaces were ideally smooth (reference 10).
 The disturbances created by the propeller would also tend to cause early transition on bodies located in the slipstream.
-It seems safe to assume, therefore, that the flight boundary layers on conventional wings and bodies are almost wholly turbulent except for very limited laminar-flow regions at the leading edges of the various parts.
-Methods will now be discussed of correcting to this assumed flight condition the drag data obtained with the smooth models in the present tests.
+It seems safe to assume, therefore, that the flight boundary layers are almost wholly turbulent except for very limited laminar-flow regions at the leading edges of the various parts.

 Figure 33 shows the effect on the wing boundary layer of adding a conventional nacelle, both for the full-scale and the wind-tunnel conditions.
-The flow over the area covered by the afterbody A_1 of the nacelle is turbulent in flight but laminar in the wind tunnel, with the result that the reduction in wing skin friction due to covering a part of the wing with the nacelle is less in the tunnel by the amount

-$$qA_1 \left(C{f{turbulent}} - C{f{laminar}} \right)$$

-In the 8-foot high-speed tunnel, the interference between wing and nacelle has been found to cause transition to take place on the wing starting at the leading edge and spreading at an included angle of about 15° toward the trailing edge (fig. 33).
-This phenomenon causes an unfavorable interference drag of magnitude which does not exist in flight because there the flow over A_2 is already turbulent.
+The flow over the area covered by the afterbody of the nacelle, A1, is turbulent in flight but laminar in the wind tunnel, so that the reduction in wing skin friction due to covering a part of the wing with the nacelle is less in the tunnel by the $qA_1(C{furbulent} - C{flaminar})$. amount In the 8-foot highspeed wind tunnel, the interference between wing and nacelle has been found to cause transition to take place on the wing starting at the leading edge and spreading at an included angle of about 15° toward the trailing edge (fig. This phenomenon causes an unfavorable interference 33). drag of magnitude $qA_2(C{furbulent} - C{flaminar}),$ which does not exist in flight because there the flow over A2 is already turbulent.
 The total increment of the effective nacelle drag in the wind tunnel as compared with flight is therefore: